NuKeeperDotNet/NuKeeper/README.md

 | min_package_age                  | No                | Yes (`age`)          | 7d                                  |
 | github_labels                    | No                | Yes (`labels`)       | nukeeper                                  |

- * *github_api_endpoint* This is the api endpoint for the github instance you're targetting.
-If you are using an internal github server and not the public one, you must set it to the api url for your github server.
+ * *github_api_endpoint* This is the api endpoint for the GitHub instance you're targetting.
+If you are using an internal GitHub server and not the public one, you must set it to the api url for your GitHub server.
 The value will be e.g. `https://github.mycompany.com/api/v3`.
 This applies to all modes.
  * *max_pull_requests_per_repository* The maximum number of pull requests to raise on any repository.
  * *nuget_sources* Semicolon-separated list of NuGet repositories to use when searching for updates and when installing them.
  * *log_level*.
 Controls how much output is displayed.
 Values are, from least output to most output: `Silent`, `Terse`, `Info`, `Verbose`.